intltechventures/Consulting.Project.Tools/LaptopSetup.md

 ## Remove Bloatware from Windows (NOTE: Need to evaluate this further, CAVEAT: have not yet applied this...)
+- NOTE: You'll need to launch PowerShell as Administrator

 - https://docs.microsoft.com/en-us/powershell/module/appx/remove-appxpackage?view=win10-ps
   + ```remove-appxpackage```